pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert json.loads(json_room) == json.loads(expected_json)
 ```

-Here, we create the `Room` object and write the expected JSON output (with some annoying escape sequences like `{{` and `}}` due to the clash with the `{}` syntax of Python strings `format` methos).
+Here, we create the `Room` object and write the expected JSON output (with some annoying escape sequences like `{{` and `}}` due to the clash with the `{}` syntax of Python strings `format` methods).
 Then we dump the `Room` object to a JSON string and compare the two.
 To compare the two we load them again into Python dictionaries, to avoid issues with the order of the attributes.
 Comparing Python dictionaries, indeed, doesn't consider the order of the dictionary fields, while comparing strings obviously does.

 Put in the `rentomatic/serializers/room_json_serializer.py` file the code that makes the test pass